Saint George's Day: Portugal

 Devotions to Saint George in Portugal date back to the twelfth century, and Saint Constable attributed the victory of the Portuguese against what is now mostly modern day Spain, in the battle of Aljubarrota in the fourteenth century to Saint George.
 During the reign of King John I (1357–1433) Saint George became the patron saint of Portugal and the King ordered that the saint's image on the horse be carried in the Feast of Corpus Christi procession.
 In fact, the Portuguese Army motto means Portugal and Saint George, in perils and in efforts of war.

 Germany Georgiritt

 In tradition-rich Buttenheim and many other towns in Bavaria, Georgiritt (plural Georgiritte; "George's Ride") takes place around St. George's Day 23.
 April, especially around churches dedicated to the saint.
 Brightly decorated horses and wagons parade several times around the church, in which a service is then held at which the riders and horses are blessed.
 Various competitions may be held afterwards.

+Rio de Janeiro

+Patron Saint of the Brazilian Army Cavalry, Saint George is celebrated in a horseback riding throughout the country.
+In Rio de Janeiro, where the saint is extremely popular, is a day of popular festivities, such as feijoada, fireworks, among other celebrations.

+On April 23, the churches begin their festivities at 3:30 am with a moment of Adoration of the Blessed Sacrament.
+Soon after, around 4 am, the façade takes on new colors with a mapped projection show and light show.
+The presentation precedes the traditional fireworks display and the solemn mass of "Alvorada de São Jorge", at 5 am.